Scaling Multi-Document Agentic RAG to Handle 10+ Documents with LLamaIndex

 The media shown in this article is not owned by Analytics Vidhya and is used at the Author’s discretion.

 I'm a Data Scientist at Syngene International Limited.
 I have completed my Master's in Data Science from VIT AP and I have a burning passion for Generative AI.
-My expertise lies in crafting machine learning models and wielding Natural Language Processing for innovative projects.
+My expertise lies in building robust machine learning and NLP models for innovative projects.
 Currently, I'm putting this knowledge to work in drug discovery research at Syngene, exploring the potential of LLMs.
-Always eager to connect and delve deeper into the ever-evolving world of data science!
+Always eager to learn and delve deeper into the ever-evolving world of data science and AI!

 Responses From Readers